SUPINFO-LWP/symfony2-slides/04_doctrine_orm/02_setup_database.md

 ##Practice

-*Do it now* Samuel Lee Jackson Pulp Fiction
+*Do it now* Samuel Lee Jackson Pulp Fiction.jpg